Wrinkling and Haefliger structures: Preliminaries: Diff -invariant relations

 \subsubsection{The Whitney topologies}

-It is also possible to endow $\Etale\Psi$, and hence $\EtSol{M}$, with the $C^r$-topology for any $r \in \N$, which is the coarsest topology such that the projection $p_r : \Etale \Psi \to J^r \Psi$ is continuous.
-The $C^\infty$-topology, which we will henceforth just call \textbf{Whitney topology}, is the union of all of them.
+It is also possible to endow $\Etale\Psi$, and hence $\EtSol{M}$ in particular, with the Whitney $C^r$-topologies.
+They are each defined as the smallest topology such that the projection $p_r : \Etale \Psi \to J^r \Psi$ is continuous.
+Again, the Whitney $C^\infty$-topology is the union of all these topologies, and we will henceforth refer to it as the \textbf{Whitney topology}.
+Our convention is to endow $\Etale\Psi$ and hence $\EtSol{M}$ with the \'etale topology.
+If we instead endow a subset $A$ of $\Etale\Psi$ with the Whitney topology, we indicate this by writing $A^\Whitney$.

-The Whitney topology is coarser than the \' etale one.
-In particular this entails that every continuous map into $\Etale\Psi$ endowed with the \'etale topology will also be continuous with respect to the Whitney topology.

-It is helpful to have the following observation in mind: a section of $\EtSol{M}$ that is continuous for the \'etale topology is the lift of a solution, whereas a section that is Whitney continuous is the germ version of a formal solution.
+To distinguish the two topologies it is helpful to have the following observation in mind: a map into $\EtSol{M}$ that is continuous for the \'etale topology is (locally) the lift of a solution, whereas a map that is Whitney continuous does not (necessarily) come from such a lift.
+Hence maps that are Whitney continuous can be thought of as the germ analogue of a formal solution.